Meredith McGeachie

-Meredith McGeachie (born July 5, 1971) is a Canadian television and film actress.
+Meredith McGeachie is a Canadian television and film actress.

 Education

 McGeachie graduated from the theatre program at George Brown College.

 Career

 She is most noted for her roles in the film Punch, for which she was a Genie Award nominee for Best Supporting Actress at the 24th Genie Awards, and her supporting television roles as Tonya in The L Word and Cate in Paradise Falls.
 She has also appeared in the films Free Fall, Bless the Child, Prince Charming and Horns, and the television series Earth: Final Conflict, Da Vinci's Inquest, Andromeda, Stargate: Atlantis, Ties That Bind and When We Rise.

 At the Vancouver Film Critics Circle Awards 2002, McGeachie won for Best Supporting Actress in a Canadian Film for Punch.